This course has ended. A recorded version of the course will open soon!

 With Arawana Hayashi and Marty Janowitz

 All of the talks are experiential.
-In the last talk, Chögyam Trungpa Rinpoche gives the audience a taste of the desolation and power of shunyata, or emptiness, and how this experience leads to the dawning of Buddha nature and the first glimpse of enlightenment.
+In the last talk, Chögyam Trungpa Rinpoche gives the audience a taste of the desolation and power of shunyata, or emptiness, and how this experience leads to the dawning of awake nature and the first glimpse of enlightenment.
 This session also will include a celebration of the collective accomplishment of practice and study!

 Ani Pema Chödrön was born Deirdre Blomfield-Brown in 1936, in New York City.
 She attended Miss Porter’s School in Connecticut and graduated from the University of California at Berkeley.
 She taught as an elementary school teacher for many years in both New Mexico and California.
 Pema has two children and three grandchildren.
 While in her mid-thirties, Ani Pema traveled to the French Alps and encountered Lama Chime Rinpoche, with whom she studied for several years.
 She became a novice nun in 1974 while studying with Lama Chime in London.
 His Holiness the Sixteenth Karmapa came to Scotland at that time, and Ani Pema received her ordination from him.
 Pema first met her root guru, Chögyam Trungpa Rinpoche, in 1972.
 Lama Chime encouraged her to work with Rinpoche, and it was with him that she ultimately made her most profound connection, studying with him from 1974 until his death in 1987.
 At the request of the Sixteenth Karmapa, she received the full bikshuni ordination in the Chinese lineage of Buddhism in 1981 in Hong Kong.
 Ani Pema served as the director of Karma Dzong in Boulder, Colorado until moving in 1984 to rural Cape Breton, Nova Scotia to be the director of Gampo Abbey.
 Chögyam Trungpa Rinpoche gave her explicit instructions on establishing this monastery for western monks and nuns.
 Ani Pema currently teaches in the United States and Canada and plans for an increased amount of time in solitary retreat under the guidance of Venerable Dzigar Kongtrul Rinpoche.
 Ani Pema is interested in helping establish Tibetan Buddhist monasticism in the West, as well as continuing her work with western Buddhists of all traditions, sharing ideas and teachings.
 Her non-profit, The Pema Chödrön Foundation, was set up to assist in this purpose.
 She has written several books: The Wisdom of No Escape, Start Where You Are, When Things Fall Apart, The Places that Scare You, No Time To Lose, Practicing Peace in Times of War, How to Meditate, and Living Beautifully.
 All are available from Shambhala Publications and Sounds True.

 Dale Asrael became a student of Trungpa, Rinpoche in 1973, and has trained in both the Tibetan Buddhist and Zen traditions.
 She teaches programs, and leads meditation retreats internationally, and is an authorized teacher of traditional Daoist Qigong.
-She served as an Acharya (senior teacher) and Dean of Meditation Instructors for many years.
+She served as an Acharya (senior teacher) for many years.
 She is a Professor at Naropa University, where she founded and leads the Naropa Mindfulness Instructor Training, a year-long program, currently in its 21st annual cycle.
 Her writing is published in three anthologies: “Love of Wisdom Puts You on the Spot” in Meditation in the Classroom; “No Hidden Corners” in Shadows and Light; and “Compassionate Abiding” in Brilliant Sanity.

 June Crow began her study and practice of Buddhism in 1968 when she met Suzuki Roshi, an Abbot of the Soto Zen School of Japanese Buddhism.
 During an intensive meditation training session at Tassajara Zen Mountain Centre, she met Chögyam Trungpa Rinpoche of the Tibetan Kagyu and Nyingma Lineage and became his student and a meditation instructor and teacher of the Buddhadharma.
 She has also studied with Tsultrim Gyamtso Rinpoche, Dzogchen Ponlop Rinpoche, and more recently with Dzongsar Khyentse Rinpoche.